 Are Honda Ridgelines Reliable?

-Yes, Honda Ridgeline is a reliable midsize truck, with a reliability rating of 3.5/5.0, ranking 6th out of 7 mid-sized trucks.
+Honda Ridgeline is fairly reliable, with a reliability rating of 3.5/5.0, ranking 6th out of 7 mid-sized trucks.

 Table of Contents